feuster/ResizeX/README.md

 For every algorithm group are 8 algorithms available which scale to 200%, 300%, 400%, 600%, 800%, 900%, 1200% or 1600%.

-_Remark:_ some image/scaler combinations may produce error when images get to big in size/memory consumption
+_Remark:_ some image/scaler combinations may produce errors when images get to big in size/memory consumption

 ## Library